 Single-pair-ethernet explained simply.
 Learn

 - the basic terminology and how SPE works.

 - why SPE is perfect for IIOT and Industry 4.0.

-- which new industry standards will be important.
+- which new industry standards are important.

 The development towards ever smaller and more efficient devices in the IT world is well known.
 Yet, this trend is also found in other lines of business.
 Despite higher transmission rates and the parallel transmission of power (remote power feeding), cabling components need to be ever smaller and lighter.
 Based on transmission standards in accordance with IEEE 802.3, the new single-pair Ethernet technology SPE has just been integrated into new generations of automobiles and replaces CAN and other bus systems there.
 Controls, communication and safety functions are going to run uniformly on Ethernet in the future.
 This is a basic prerequisite for networked and later also autonomous driving.

 SPE is now enabling the transmission of data by Ethernet using only two wires and the simultaneous power supply for terminals via PoDL – Power over Data Line.
 Until now, two twin wires for Fast Ethernet (100 MB) or four twin wires for Gigabit of Ethernet were necessary to achieve this.
 It would also be nice to use these advantages in industrial automation.
 SPE permits the barrier-free connection of equipment, sensors/actuator technology and much more via end-to-end IP-based communications up into the field level.
 By being able to integrate Ethernet interfaces onto simple sensors, cameras, reading/ID devices or similar equipment, it becomes possible to implement Integrated Industry and IIoT.